choward1491/choward1491.github.io/_posts/2020-7-25-Searching-Streams-for-the-Unknown.md

 Now the choice of $\delta$ is related to how confident we want to be that our bound holds true.
 Smaller values for $\delta$ correspond to higher confidence, which on observation makes the upper bound on the number of times we loop over the stream grow.
 This makes sense because if I wanted to be more confident in an upper bound, I would make it larger to be more conservative.
 Another notable observation is that as $X$ grows, the number of iterations we will do quickly shrinks.
 This clearly makes sense since the larger $X$ is, the larger our chance is of randomly choosing our desired number as a representative.

+An interesting thing to observe is that if $\left(\frac{\log(1/\delta)}{X}\right) < 1$, then with probability at most $1 - \delta$ this algorithm has a worst-case runtime that is faster than the naive algorithm's worst-case runtime.
+This is an important observation because this implies there are potentially many instances where this algorithm can out perform the naive algorithm.
+For example, if we choose $\delta = 10^{-10}$, then inputs where $X > 10 \log(10) > 23$ ensure with probability at least $1 - 10^{-10}$ that our worst-case runtime beats the worst-case runtime for the naive algorithm.

+### Experimental Comparisons

+To ground the differences between both algorithm in reality, we will showcase some experimental results based on a C++ implementation.
 So to help us judge how useful this algorithm might be, let us see how the runtime is for different values of $X$ and $\delta$.
 In particular, recall that with each iteration of the algorithm we do $2$ passes of the stream.
 This implies with probability at least $1-\delta$ that the number of times we pass through the stream is

 If we choose $X = 100$ and $\delta =$